Sylvia-Mahlangu/Sylvia-Portfolio/README.md

 - Restocked merchandise and maintained organized store displays
 - Delivered excellent customer service in a fast-paced retail environment
 - Strengthened teamwork and problem-solving skills
 ---
+## 📂 Projects

+### 🌟 Bursary Management System (Web Application)
+- Designed and developed a full-stack bursary management system
+- Built frontend using HTML, CSS, and JavaScript
+- Implemented backend using Node.js and Express
+- Developed secure login and session authentication features
+- Implemented file upload functionality for document submission
+- Designed and integrated a MySQL database
+- Applied structured project planning using multiple user stories

+---

+### 💻 Personal Portfolio Website
+- Created a personal portfolio to showcase technical and academic projects
+- Organized and uploaded project files and system documentation
+- Used Google Drive for file hosting and sharing
+- Provided accessible links to demonstrate development work
+- Continuously updated portfolio with new projects

+---

 ## 🛠️ Currently Working On
 - Improving my Java and backend development skills
 - Building real-world systems
+- Expanding my full-stack development knowledge

 ---